jparrent/usvotesgraphs/README.md

 ### 1.1 Why do Data Science with Classes

-More often than not, data scientits need to write one-off, barebones scripts to accomplish a specific or time-sensitive task.
+More often than not, data scientits need to write one-off, bare-bones scripts to accomplish a specific or time-sensitive task.
 In order to add more functionality, refactoring the code is usually needed, particularly when the scripts are old.
-I have found it most useful to start a project as close to a well-orgaized state as possible, and in terms of both setting up project directories and defining functions within a set of classes:
+I have found it incredibly beneficial to start a project as close to a well-organized state as possible, and in terms of both setting up project directories and defining functions within a set of classes:

 * organize a directory tree before coding anything (optional: [cookie-cutter](https://github.com/audreyr/cookiecutter))

-* give specific 'classes' ownership of specific methods and variables so that `def main(): ...` reads like a series of clear commands, with as little logic as possible (preferrably none)
+* give specific 'classes' ownership of specific methods and variables so that `def main(): ...` reads like a series of clear commands, with as little logic as possible (preferably none)

-Doing so will not ensure that you are utilizing all Object-oriented programming design patterns principes, much less following them in the most appropriate ways, but it will put you much closer to that end in the long run.
+Doing so will not ensure that you are utilizing all Object-oriented programming design patterns principles, much less following them in the most appropriate ways, but it will put you much closer to that end in the long run.

 ### 1.2 How and What?